57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 **Solana Network Outages (2022):** Repeated crashes under high traffic highlighted the consequences of insufficient stress testing.
 Simulating real-world transaction loads pre-launch could have improved network resilience.

-**The DAO Hack (2016):** A reentrancy vulnerability in Ethereum’s DAO smart contract, undetected due to inadequate adversarial testing, led to a $50M theft and forced a chain split.
+**The DAO Hack (2016):** A reentrancy vulnerability in Ethereum's DAO smart contract, undetected due to inadequate adversarial testing, led to a $50M theft and forced a chain split.
 Rigorous audits could have identified the flaw.

 **BSV 100-Block Reorganization (2021):** Bitcoin SV (BSV) experienced a massive 100-block reorganization attack when an attacker took advantage of its increased block size.
 This protocol-level vulnerability showed inadequate testing of consensus security with larger blocks, a fundamental parameter of the blockchain.